stormid/components/packages/cookie-banner/README.md

 ### Google Tag Manager Snippet
 `state.utils.gtmSnippet`

-Invokes a GTM snippet to load the GTM library via an script element, just pass the Tag Manager ID/UA number an argument
+Invokes a GTM snippet to load the GTM library via an script element, just pass the Tag Manager ID/UA number as an argument

 In the cookie banner configuration:
 ```